kitajusSus/MachineLearning-course-by-AndrewNg-main/README.md

 # Machine Learning Course by Andrew Ng

-This repository contains materials and exercises for the Machine Learning course by Andrew Ng.
-The course provides a broad introduction to machine learning, data mining, and statistical pattern recognition.
+This repository contains my journey with the machine learning course by  AndrewNg from `coursera.com`
+* sorry for my english descriptions
 ## Repository Structure

 -